Black Friday DAWBuster: 3 Plugins for $49.99 | Shop Now »

 Learn how to set up SoundGrid Studio application and StudioRack plugin to offload plugin processing, record using real-time monitoring and stream multi-channel audio to and from your DAW using a SoundGrid Server, SoundGrid Interface, Switch and Driver.

-2. SoundGrid supported plugins installed and licensed* on your computer (or USB flash drive).
+2. SoundGrid-compatible plugins, installed and licensed on the computer (or on a USB flash drive).
+(See Installation and license activation instructions.)

-3. If this computer does not have an ethernet port, an approved ethernet adapter:
+3. If the computer does not have an Ethernet port, an approved Ethernet adapter.

 Hardware Connections